Types of Food Systems and Tracking Their Sustainability

 One of the chief motives behind local food systems is in reducing carbon emissions by transporting the food over very short distances.
 While this is true, research seems mixed as to whether local food systems are more efficient than standard food systems in reducing CO2.
 Issues surrounding the inefficiencies of smaller scale local operations and distribution cloud the issue.
 Increasingly, however, as the minimum efficient scale of food production decreases, and as such trends as indoor vertical farming become more mature, the advantages of local production will become solidified.

 There have also been efforts by some major players to improve the efficiency of local food distribution, such as by Amazon Fresh.

 Fair trade practices are made up of webs of systems meant to ensure the dignity and ability to make a livelihood of the producers.
-Distributors and retailers of, for example, fair trade coffee, may not pay the lowest prices for the coffee beans, but are instead in an agreement wherein the prices they pay the producers correspond with the price of growing and help ensure the ongoing viability of agricultural communities.
+Distributors and retailers of, for example, fair trade coffee, may not pay the lowest prices for the coffee beans but are instead in an agreement wherein the prices they pay the producers to correspond with the price of growth and help ensure the ongoing viability of agricultural communities.